Parry-Parry/tadNotes/TaD.md

 - The first one is to turn the problem back into a closed vocabulary oneby choosing a fixed vocabulary in advance
  - Choose a vocabulary\(word list\) that is fixed in advance
- - Convert in the training set any word that is not in this set \(any OOV word\) tothe unknown word token <UNK\> in a text normalization step
+ - Convert in the training set any word that is not in this set \(any OOV word\) to the unknown word token <UNK\> in a text normalization step
  - Estimate the probabilities for <UNK\> from its counts just like any other regular word in the training set

 - The second alternative, in situations where we don’t have a prior vocabulary in advance, is to create such a vocabulary implicitly, replacing words in the training data by <UNK\>based on their frequency